-- Use organic fertilizer (manure, compost, straw, husk, tree leaves) whenever possible (see STEP 4), preferably on upper, sandy soils. - Use maximum inorganic fertilizer rates according to soil type (see Annex 2).
-If the soil type is unknown, use for 1 hectare 50 kg Urea (46-0-0) and 25 kg DAP (18-46-0) and 25 kg Muriate of Potash (0-0-60).
-Twice this rate can be used if the drought/flooding risk is low.
-Apply no inorganic fertilizer if the drought/flooding risk is high. - Apply all P and K (and little N) evenly just before transplanting (incorporate into the surface soil) or 10-14 days after transplanting; - Apply Urea in 2 equal portions at 25 and 45 days after transplanting (medium and late varieties), or at 10-14 and 25 days for early varieties.
-Do not apply Urea near or after booting anymore. - Topdress chemical fertilizer only in standing water and when rice leaves are dry.
-Topdress evenly across the whole field. - Use inorganic fertilizer preferably for improved varieties (STEP 1), do not apply high rates for traditional varieties. - Do not use inorganic fertilizer if you need more than 2.5 kg paddy to pay for 1 kg fertilizer. - Inorganic fertilizers must be stored dry and cool.
-They are not very poisonous but keep them out of children's reach.
+- Use organic fertilizer (manure, compost, straw, husk, tree leaves) whenever possible (see STEP 4), preferably on upper, sandy soils. - A high recommended fertilizer rate for 1 hectare is 60-15-15 N-P-K. Only half this rate should be used for traditional varieties, for very early varieties (less than 110 days), or on upper/sandy fields.
+Do not apply inorganic fertilizer if the risk of drought or flooding is high. - Apply all P and K fertilizer (and little N) early, just before transplanting (incorporate into the surface soil) or 10-14 days after transplanting; - Apply Urea in 2 equal portions at 25 and 45 days after transplanting (medium and late varieties), or at 20 and 35 days after transplanting for early varieties.
+Do not apply Urea at or after booting stage. - If urea cannot be applied at the recommended time (because there is no water in the field or constant rain), you can apply Urea up to 7 days before or after the recommended optimal time. - Use inorganic fertilizer preferably for improved varieties (STEP 1) and on good fields.
+Do not apply high rates for traditional varieties. - Do not use inorganic fertilizer if you need much more than 2.5 kg paddy to pay for 1 kg fertilizer.

+Inorganic fertilizers must be stored in a dry and cool place.
+They are not poisonous but keep them out of children's reach.